Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: RQ1: Cross-Version Applicability

 To the best of our knowledge, \texttt{Vision}~\cite{Wu2024Vision} represents the SOTA tool for identifying affected library versions in Java, reporting a precision of 0.91 and a recall of 0.94 in its dataset.
 Consequently, we select \texttt{Vision} and its underlying baseline, \texttt{V-SZZ}~\cite{Bao2022Vszz}, for our comparative evaluation.
 For each tool, we compare the affected versions it identifies against the versions on which the exploit reproduction succeeds.
 We further calculate precision and recall to evaluate the effectiveness of using exploits to identify affected versions without any modification.

-As the released replication package for \texttt{Vision}~\cite{VisionReplication} is hard-coded for C/C++ projects, to achieve our evaluation, we compare our execution results with the experimental results provided in the replication package on the overlapping vulnerabilities shared by both datasets.
+To avoid introducing additional errors from identifying patches, we compare our execution results with the experimental results provided in the replication package of \texttt{Vision}~\cite{VisionReplication} overlapped by our datasets.
 The provided dataset includes results for 141 CVEs, with an overlap of 95 CVEs in our dataset, which we consider to be a representative subset for validation.
 This subset spans 76 libraries and comprises a total of 12,032 versions, consisting of 5,844 vulnerable versions and 6,188 unaffected versions.